 - Making sure our homes are a good standard when people move in.
 Where empty homes are uneconomic to maintain or no longer meet the needs of customers, or are likely to be obsolete in the near future, we will sell them so we can reinvest the proceeds in improving other homes.

 - Building more new homes.
-We’ll build 7,500 new homes.
+As a Homes England partner, we’ll build at least 7,500 new homes.
 One third of these will be for market sale and two-thirds will be affordable tenures, with as many as possible being for rent.
 We will continue to build some homes for market sale and to generate subsidy for our social homes.
 We’ll acquire larger sites so we can develop at scale, and we’ll work with partners in our key areas to maximise our capacity.
 Our ambition is to build 20,000 homes over the next 10 years.

 - Providing homes for older customers.
 We’ll develop more extra-care housing that gives customers access to the support they want as they grow older.
 We’ll offer some of these homes for sale, for people who may already own homes and want to downsize to meet their changing needs.
 We’ll invest in upgrading our existing housing for older people so that shared spaces are more modern, comfortable and welcoming.